return42/sphkerneldoc/linux_src_doc/fs/ubifs/tnc_c.rst

 Description
 -----------

-This is a helper function for '\ :c:func:`tnc_insert`\ '.
+This is a helper function for 'tnc_insert()'.
 UBIFS does not allow "gaps" in znode's array of zbranches and keeps zbranches consolidated, so when a new zbranch has to be inserted to the \ ``znode``\ ->zbranches[]' array at the \ ``n``\ -th slot, zbranches starting from \ ``n``\  have to be moved right.